awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 ## Digitally Signing Your Firmware Update<a name="ota-sign-cli"></a>

-When you use the CLI to perform OTA updates, you can use Code Signing for AWS IoT, or you can sign your firmware update yourself\.
+When you use the AWS CLI to perform OTA updates, you can use Code Signing for AWS IoT, or you can sign your firmware update yourself\.
 For a list of the cryptographic signing and hashing algorithms supported by Code Signing for AWS IoT, see [SigningConfigurationOverrides](https://docs.aws.amazon.com/signer/latest/api/API_SigningConfigurationOverrides.html)\.
-If you want to use a cryptographic algorithm that is not supported by Code Signing for AWS IoT, you need to sign your firmware binary before uploading it to Amazon S3\.
+If you want to use a cryptographic algorithm that is not supported by Code Signing for AWS IoT, you must sign your firmware binary before you upload it to Amazon S3\.

 ### Signing Your Firmware Image with Code Signing for AWS IoT<a name="ota-sign-csfa"></a>

 To sign your firmware image using Code Signing for AWS IoT, you can use one of the [AWS SDKs or command line tools](https://aws.amazon.com/tools/)\.
 For more information about Code Signing for AWS IoT, see [Code Signing for AWS IoT](https://docs.aws.amazon.com/signer/latest/developerguide/Welcome.html)\.

-After you install and configure the code signing tools, copy your unsigned firmware image to your Amazon S3 bucket and start a code signing job with the following CLI commands\.
-The `put-signing-profile` command creates a reusable code\-signing profile\.
-The `start-signing-job` command starts the signing job\.
+After you install and configure the code\-signing tools, copy your unsigned firmware image to your Amazon S3 bucket and start a code\-signing job with the following CLI commands\.
+The put\-signing\-profile command creates a reusable code\-signing profile\.
+The start\-signing\-job command starts the signing job\.

 ```
 aws signer put-signing-profile \